 Corn Starch Based Materials

-Instead of using packaging materials made from synthetic polymers, new material has been developed using polylactic acid (PLA), which is made from fermented sugars, usually from cornstarch.
-The materials made from PLA are biodegradable which is important for the environment.
+Instead of using synthetic polymers, a new material has been developed using polylactic acid (PLA).
+PLA is made from fermented sugars, usually from cornstarch and the materials made from it are biodegradable which is important for the environment.

-If disposed of correctly, packaging material made from cornstarch will break down into carbon dioxide and water within several months.
-However, if the material is not disposed of correctly cornstarch-based material will take longer to decompose, especially if there is no oxygen or light available.
-This is why it is important to share recycle pratices on the packaging.
+If you dispose of it correctly, packaging material made from cornstarch will break down into carbon dioxide and water within several months.
+However, if you don’t dispose of the material correctly, cornstarch-based material will take longer to decompose, especially if there is no oxygen or light available.
+Therefore it is important to share recycle pratices on your packaging.

 - Save for food and resistant to food fats/oils